by Rosie Greer, Flight Attendant and SWC Member

 If interested in sitting close to the front of the aircraft, put in a request for the mandatory disability seats.
 There’s no need for discussion, no need to plead a case.
 Simply state, “I require disability seating.”

 Your seating request could be denied, however, if other disabled passengers are already in those seats.
-If the company has already sold the more desirable seats to other people, it is possible that you will be offered an aisle seat elsewhere on the plane where a flight attendant could easily access you.
+If the company has already sold the more desirable seats to other people, the airline might will offer an aisle seat elsewhere on the plane.
+Aisle seats make it easier for the flight attendant to access you.

 A current business trend, a new stream of income for many airlines, is to charge an additional fee for the seats that were once dedicated disability seats.
 Airlines put nicer slipcovers over the chairs, and rearranged the rows to provide more legroom.
 Frequent flyers get these preferred seats for free.
 Other passengers pay a hefty surcharge in order to sit in them.
 However, at least one row of those upgraded economy seats is still a mandatory disability area.
 Should you be assigned an “economy comfort” or “comfort plus” seat based on your request for a disability seat, remember this: you do not have to pay the premium fee that someone else must pay to sit there.